avigoldman/caniemail/README.md

 #### options

-##### emailClients
+##### clients

 Type: `string[]`

-An array of globs for matching email clients to be checked against the Can I Email database.
-For more information about the glob syntax that is used, refer to the [micromatch](https://www.npmjs.com/package/micromatch) package.
+An array of globs for matching email clients to be checked against CanIEmail data.
+For more information about the glob syntax that is used, refer to the [micromatch](https://www.npmjs.com/package/micromatch) documentation.

+To match all clients, pass `['*']`.

 Possible email clients: